Infant

 How to Pronounce Infant

-Our model has identified 3 different pronunciations for the name Infant.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Our model has identified 2 different pronunciations for the name Infant.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 78.0% confident that Infant is pronounced as IHN-fuhnt.
-The next most likely pronunciation is ihn-FUHNT, at 19.5% confidence.
+Our model is 80.0% confident that Infant is pronounced as IHN-fuhnt, which has 2 syllables.
+The next most likely pronunciation is ihn-FUHNT, at 20.0% confidence, with 2 syllables.

 IHN-fuhnt (2 syllables)